olitrussle/blog/_posts/2017-08-01-meet-the-team-ahmed.md

 title: 'Meet The Team: Ahmed'
 excerpt: >-
-  Ahmed has worked outside of London for five years, but wanted to join Trussle even if it meant commuting by train rather than the comfort of his car.
+  Ahmed has worked outside of London for five years, but wanted to join Trussle even if it means commuting by train rather than the comfort of his car.
 thumbnail_filename: AhmedSquare.jpg
 author: Lydia Bower
 date: '2017-08-01 T00:00:00.000Z'